-The Alliance of British Drivers is currently raising funds for a legal challenge against the road closures that have been imposed in a number of London boroughs using Temporary Traffic Orders.
+A number of campaign groups are currently raising funds for a legal challenge against the road closures that have been imposed in a number of London boroughs using Temporary Traffic Orders or Experimental Traffic orders.
 These road closures have caused massively increased journey times, additional traffic congestion, more air pollution and delays to emergency service vehicles.
 They have been justified based on the Covid-

 Those people who rely on the use of vehicles such as the elderly and disabled, social workers, tradesmen and delivery drivers have been very seriously inconvenienced for no good reason.